canonical/vanilla-framework/docs/en/base/typography.md

 ---
 title: Typography
+site_title: Typography | Vanilla framework documentation
 ---

 # Typography

 All text in Vanilla uses the Ubuntu typeface.

 Vanilla's typographic scale has a base font size of 15 pixels (screens smaller than 768 pixels) and a font weight of 300.
 At the medium breakpoint, the base font size increases to 16 pixels.

 ## Typographic scale